 On 12 February 2008 at Green Junior High in Oxnard, California, 14-year-old Brandon McInerney shot and killed 15-year-old Larry King inside their computer class.
-A violent act carried out in front of 26 horrified classmates and their teacher.
-In a case which sent shock waves through a small community, the issues of juvenile violence, gender identity, prejudice, and race have become intertwined.
-The brutal murder of Larry King, a gender variant brown teen by his white teenage classmate resulted in people trying to understand whether society’s response and attitudes towards this crime were appropriate or acceptable.
+A violent act was carried out in front of 26 horrified classmates and their teacher.
+In a case that sent shock waves through a small community, the issues of juvenile violence, gender identity, prejudice, and race have become intertwined.
+The brutal murder of Larry King, a gender-variant brown teen by his white teenage classmate resulted in people trying to understand whether society’s response and attitudes towards this crime were appropriate or acceptable.

 Also the author of Boyhoods: Rethinking Masculinities, he was shocked by this case and intrigued as to how it was being treated in the media.
 Ken Corbett attended the trial of Brandon McInerney every day to follow and research the case for his latest book “A Murder Over A Girl: Justice, Gender, Junior High”.